centreon/centreon-plugins/centreon-plugins/docs/en/developer/guide.rst

     ...
   }

-For example, Warning and Critical thresholds must be validate in **check_options** method :
+For example, Warning and Critical thresholds must be validate in **check_options** method:

 .. code-block:: perl